erdinckocaman/commit-explainer-ai/README.md

 # Commit Explainer AI

-`commit_explainer` is a command-line tool that helps you prepend AI-generated comments to your commit messages based on the staged changes in your Git repository.
+`commit_explainer_ai` is a command-line tool that helps you prepend AI-generated comments to your commit messages based on the staged changes in your Git repository.

 ## Installation